 The effects of article 119 EC and the stark inequality between men and women in the workplace, were brought together in a case that illustrated the power of law and the equitability of the European Community.

-Employed as an air hostess in 1963 by Belgian Société Anonyme Belge de Navigation Aérienne (SABENA), the appellant was re-contracted as a cabin steward and air hostess under the title of cabin attendant, however the contractual caveat was that unlike her male counterparts she was expected to retire from her duties at the age of forty, while termination of her employment entitled her to twelve months severance pay without pension rights.
+Employed as an air hostess in 1963 by Belgian Société Anonyme Belge de Navigation Aérienne (SABENA), the appellant was re-contracted as a cabin steward and air hostess under the title of cabin attendant; however, the contractual caveat was that unlike her male counterparts, she was expected to retire from her duties at the age of forty, while termination of her employment entitled her to twelve months severance pay without pension rights.

 “1.
 Each Member State shall ensure that the principle of equal pay for male and female workers for equal work or work of equal value is applied.”

-And yet despite her contentions the Tribunal du Travail of Brussels dismissed her claims outright before her appeal to the Cour du Travail of Brussels was further dismissed with the exception of inequality of salary.
+And yet, despite her contentions the Tribunal du Travail of Brussels dismissed her claims outright, before her appeal to the Cour du Travail of Brussels was further dismissed with the exception of inequality of salary.

-On this occasion the Belgian government’s defence was that while art.119 conferred powers to those women paid less than men in similar roles, the effect of that principle fell solely within the limitations of public office and not private contracts.
+On this occasion, the Belgian government’s defence was that while article 119 conferred powers to those women paid less than men in similar roles, the effect of that principle fell solely within the limitations of public office and not private contracts.

-Hence, the Court held that going forward the national courts were to refrain from reference to art.177 EC in order to seek preliminary rulings when there was sufficient cause within art.119 EC to overrule domestic legislation under the rule of Community law, while reminding the parties that:
+Hence, the Court held that going forward, the national courts were to refrain from reference to article 177 EC in order to seek preliminary rulings when there was sufficient cause within art.119 EC to overrule domestic legislation under the rule of Community law, while reminding the parties that:

 “Article 119, despite the fact that it is restricted to imposing an obligation on the States, is primarily concerned with the relationship between individuals.
 The discrimination which the provision sets out to prohibit will, in the majority of cases, consist of discriminatory action by a private undertaking against women workers.”